dpolonijo/Angular/README.md

 2. Install Angular CLI by entering this command in your terminal `npm install -g @angular/cli`.

+3. If not yet, install git on your computer and check if it works by typing 'git' in your terminal window.

+4. Copy/clone this project from github to your local computer by typing `git clone https://github.com/dpolonijo/toDoApp.git` in your console.
+   Project will appear in folder where you were positioned before you entered this command as new folder named *toDoApp*.
+This is root project folder.
+   Example: *C:\Projects\toDoApp*.

-3. Make sure you have installed and started MySql server.
+5. Make sure you have installed and started MySql server.
 Note: You can use other databases like MS SQL, Oracle... but then you must define it in *datasource.json* file in backend folder of root application directory.

-4. Run *to_do_list.sql* script from root folder of this project.
-You can import file or run script from any database management client (HeidiSQL, PHPMyAdmin, MySQL Workbench, DBeaver...).
+6. Run *to_do_list.sql* script from root folder of this project.
+You can run the script or import sql file from any database management client (HeidiSQL, PHPMyAdmin, MySQL Workbench, DBeaver...).
 There are no special privileges for this database: u: root, p: ''.</br>
    Make sure that after this process database *to_do* and table *to_do_list* must be created.

-5. If not yet, install git on your computer and check if it works by typing 'git' in your terminal window.

-6. Copy/clone this project from github to your local computer by typing `git clone https://github.com/dpolonijo/toDoApp.git` in your console.
-   Project will appear in folder where you were positioned before you entered this command as new folder named *toDoApp*.
-This is root project folder.
-   Example: *C:\Projects\toDoApp*.

-7. From your termanal window navigate to path `[root_folder]/frontend`. [root_folder] represents path of your root aplilication folder from the above step. </br>
+7. From your terminal window navigate to path `[root_folder]/frontend`. [root_folder] represents path of your root aplilication folder from the above step. </br>
    Type `npm install` and press Enter.
 Wait for the process to be completed.

-8. Repeat the process for the backend folder: From your termanal window navigate to path `[root_folder]/backend`. </br>Type `npm install` and press Enter.
+8. Repeat the process for the backend folder: From your terminal window navigate to path `[root_folder]/backend`. </br>Type `npm install` and press Enter.
 These two steps will install all necessary project library dependencies.

 9. Navigate to path `[root_folder]/backend/server`.
 Type `node server.js` and press Enter, to start backen server.
     If everything is fine you shoud see the messages:</br>